ClausGra/virtual-machines-powershell-auto-expired/README.md

 ## Scenarios
-Practically, developers often create Azure Virtual Machines in Dev Labs for demo or development purpose.
-However, those “test” VM instances are also charged.
-Since nobody remembers to delete them after development, company shall then pay for the instances.
-Thus, it must be wonderful if those “test” VM instances can be automatically deleted.
+Practically, developers often create Azure Virtual Machines in Dev Labs for demo or development purpose, while those “test” VM instances are also charged by the company.
+Since nobody remembers to delete them after development, company will have to pay for the instances.
+Thus, it must be so wonderful to have “test” VM instances automatically deleted.

-Luckily, Microsoft Azure have released new features about [expired date of virtual machine][3] on October 6, 2016.
+Luckily, Microsoft Azure has released new features about [expired date of virtual machine][3] on October 6, 2016.
 IT pro can make the use of this new feature to optimize costs.
-And this sample also supplies an OOB script to set expired date for your existed VM instance in Dev Labs.
+Besides, this sample also supplies an OOB script to set expired date for your existed VM instance in Dev Labs.

 ## Prerequisites
 - Install [Azure PowerShell][4]